 Click "Add Graph Value" to open the chooser menus and use each menu to select a device, monitor, and data point respectively.
 Once you've entered one device/monitor/data point combination, you can add more combinations to be displayed on the same axis.
 This helps you compare and contrast different values visually.
 The second combination will be shown in a different color than the first one for easy viewing.
 The graph data will be layered in the order in which you added each combination, but you can grab them using the hamburger icon to bring them to the top or bottom.

-Under "Line Style", You can choose between line, smoothed line, and step.
+Under "Line Style", you can choose between line and step.
 You can also choose the color and thickness of the line.
 Decide whether or not you want bullets on your graph, then customize the way the bullets look.
 If you want every graph you make to have the same styles, you can check the box titled "Set as Default Style" to save your changes and implement them in other future graphs.

 Back in the main settings, choose the date range that the data will be selected from.
 Next, decide how you want the axes of your graph to look.